 For anyone wishing to be considered as a crew head (with a potential exception for producers – see next section), stronger consideration is given to those who have worked on-set on at least one previous SMU Summer Film Production.
 This is to ensure that those in charge of each department have been through the production process on a large-scale student-run project before and know what it entails.
 This is not a "hard and fast" requirement, but will be viewed favorably by the director/producer selection committee, as well as during the crew head selection process.

-In short, if you're potentially interested in being a crew head on a future SFP (when you're a junior or senior) you should make sure you're involved with the one happening when you're a freshman or sophomore.
+In short, if you're potentially interested in being a crew head on a future SFP (when you're a junior or senior) you should make sure you're involved with the one happening when you're a first year or sophomore.

 Because getting to direct or produce the Summer Film Project is both an honor and a major responsibility, including oversight of a large budget and a large student crew, anyone wishing to be considered as a producer and/or director for this project must apply through a rigorous selection process.
 This is to ensure that the students selected to take on these core roles have the commitment, training, and ability to handle such demanding roles.
 Anyone interested in directing and/or producing an SFP should read through ALL the information on this website thoroughly, including ALL the FAQs, so as to be familiar with every aspect of how the SFP works.